loris-verga/TheDualityOfSimilarity/_includes/intro.md

   {% include basic_plots/mean_psycho_cosine_dist_across_groups_of_link_sentiment.html %}

   <p>
-    The difference in sample means is small, only about <b>0.1</b>, yet the confidence intervals indicate that the gap might be statistically significant.  <br>
+    The difference in sample means is small, only about <b>0.1</b>, yet the confidence intervals indicate that the gap might be statistically significant.
 With a p-value ≤ 0.05, we reject the null hypothesis and conclude that negative interactions occur the most between psychologically more distant communities.
   </p>
   <p>
     The <b>t-statistic (-75.44)</b> is notably large, far exceeding the stylometric result.  <br>